BOJIT/Blue-Pill-Framework/README.md

-# BluePillFramework
+# Blue Pill Framework
 Basic FreeRTOS framework/template for the STM32F1 Blue Pill boards.
-Based on Libopencm3.
+Based on Libopencm3 and PlatformIO.